MaastrichtU-IDS/translator-openpredict/README.md

 Metadata about runs, models evaluations, features are stored using the [ML Schema ontology](http://ml-schema.github.io/documentation/ML%20Schema.html) in a RDF triplestore (such as Ontotext GraphDB, or Virtuoso).

-# Deploy the OpenPredict API locally
+# Deploy the OpenPredict API locally :woman_technologist:

 Requirements: